christiskatsouris/ivxPredictive/README.md

 - Hachemeister, C. (1975).
 Credibility for regression models with application to trend.
 Credibility: Theory and Applications.
 Edited by P. Kahn.
 New York: Academic Press, Inc, 307-48.
 - Welch, P. (1967).
 The use of fast Fourier transform for the estimation of power spectra: a method based on time averaging over short, modified periodograms.
 IEEE Transactions on audio and electroacoustics, 15(2), 70-73.

+### Remark:

+In contrast to the ordinary least squares estimates, the opposite result seems to hold for the original IVX estimator, that is, it seems to not uniformly be improving when many parameters are estimated.
+The particular aspect, is currently an open research question in the literature which worths further investigation.
+Related studies in this direction include:

+- Lee, J. H., Shi, Z., & Gao, Z. (2022).
+On LASSO for predictive regression.
+Journal of Econometrics, 229(2), 322-349.
+- Ke-Li Xu & Junjie Guo (2022).
+A New Test for Multiple Predictive Regression.
+Journal of Financial Econometrics.

 # Code of Coduct